xdmushui/partner-center-sdk/develop/get-eligibility-for-product-upgrade.md

 ---
 title: Check a customer's eligibility for upgrading to an Azure plan
-description: How to check a customer's eligibility to upgrade from a Azure 145P subscription to an Azure plan.
+description: How to check a customer's eligibility to upgrade from a Microsoft Azure (MS-AZR-0145P) subscription to an Azure plan.
 You can use the ProductUpgradeRequest resource to return a ProductUpgradesEligibility resource. ms.date: 10/11/2019 ms.localizationpriority: medium
 ---